wasabipesto/valinor/README.md

 If this container ever becomes unmanageable, I'll probably spin it off somehow and just start a new one.
 Did I mention docker networking is uper easy?

+If you choose to use sonarr/radarr, there are a few things to note here.
+First, to connect you must use the following settings:
+- Host: rtorrent (conatiner name)
+- Port: 8080 (r*u*torrent port)
+- Path: RPC2

+Then, make sure your labels are all unique between radarr/sonarr/etc. If any share labels (ie, `unfinished`) they will all take responsibility at the same time and try to sort it/throw errors when they cannot.

 ### [FileBrowser](https://github.com/filebrowser/filebrowser)
 Filebrowser sits on the storage server and has a nice little webui so I can move/edit/upload/download anything on-the-go.
 More importantly, it has a "sharing" feature where I can click on any file and generate a link to it (with password and/or time limit) for easy and secure access.